 Be on the lookout for lone wolves, as the provider must want to be part of the culture and be ready to contribute.
 You will want to know if they have done locums before.
 There is a unique skill set and mindset for locums, so those who have done it successfully in the past are probably more likely to be a good fit than a newbie.

 These screens have traditionally been done over the telephone, but that makes it hard to gauge the candidate’s quality and abilities.
-Video technology is so good and user friendly that it is not intimidating to people (you can even do them from your smart phone).
+Video technology is so good and user-friendly that it is not intimidating to people (you can even do videos from your smartphone).

 By using video chat for your initial screen, you can better gauge the candidate’s communication skills and empathy.
 Ask lots of questions and learn as much as you can.
 Be wary of candidates who seem too arrogant to answer your questions or simply offer quick responses.